 Since 2011, 300 students have completed their secondary education.
 Of them, 90 sat for their national exams.
 In 2016, four former students will be joining universities throughout the country.
 Other graduates complete certificate and diploma programs and advance their technical knowledge.

 Jimmy reports, “Amidst all these successes, the school has some challenges, among which are insufficient books for the library and the lack of laboratory apparatus for practical subjects.”

-The WMF Micro-Grant will be used for the procurement of multiple chemicals used in science laboratory experiments, thermometers, hand lenses, filter papers, litmus papers, measuring cylinders, funnels, boiling tubes, flasks, and stands.
+The WMI Micro-Grant will be used for the procurement of multiple chemicals used in science laboratory experiments, thermometers, hand lenses, filter papers, litmus papers, measuring cylinders, funnels, boiling tubes, flasks, and stands.

 The supplies will help students in chemistry, biology, physics and agriculture, as these subjects have both theory and practical sessions.
 This first-time exposure will help students to translate what they read theoretically into real observation and confirmation.

 The school plans to monitor the use of this initial procurement of supplies.
 Some items can be reused and kept for at least three years, if managed well.
 For other supplies that are designed for single use, the school has a very small line within the budget to save for future supplies.

 The power of an image resonates worldwide.
 In the community of Kopeyia, it took the circulation of one photo to empower graduates of the Kopeyia Bloomfield School to make it their personal responsibility and mission to transform the learning experience of current students.